 cottage vacations have been to Disneyworld, the Grand Canyon, the beach, snow skiing in Colorado and camping at state parks.

-We also participate in after school and community activities.
-Boys and Girls Country wants them to get involved in band, athletics, fine arts or whatever their interests are.
-We also go to youth
+Our kids also participate in after school and community activities.
+Children will have the opportunity to get involved in band, athletics, fine arts or whatever their interests are.
+They also go to youth group at their local cottage church.